-Mediators may seek opinion from the parties to determine matters such as preferred subject matter expertise, time constraints, potential conflicts of interest and geographic location at the initial stage of mediation. .
+Mediators may seek an opinion from the parties to determine matters such as preferred subject matter expertise, time constraints, potential conflicts of interest, and geographic location at the initial stage of mediation. .
 In case of more than two parties in dispute, if a party withdraws from a multiparty mediation but the procedure continues with the remaining parties.

-There are many standard rule of mediation usually agreed upon by parties and mediators.
-The Chinese mediation rules are very comprehensive and proven to be acceptable in China and other part of the world.
-Some of the rules developed by Chinese are: (1) The mediators shall control the procedural aspects of the mediation.
+There are many standard rules of mediation usually agreed upon by parties and mediators.
+The Chinese mediation rules are very comprehensive and proven to be acceptable in China and other parts of the world.
+Some of the rules developed by the Chinese are: (1) The mediators shall control the procedural aspects of the mediation.
 The parties shall cooperate fully with the mediators.
 (2) The mediators are free to meet and communicate separately with each party, at the mediators’ discretion or at the request of a party.
 (3) The mediators shall decide when to hold joint meetings with the parties and when to hold separate meetings.
 The mediators shall fix the time and place of each session and its agenda, in consultation with the parties.
 There shall be no record of any meeting.
 Formal rules of evidence or procedure shall not apply.
 (4) If any party has a substantial need for documents or other information in the possession of another party, or for other information that may facilitate a settlement, the parties shall attempt to agree to terms for the voluntary provision of such information.
-Should they fail to agree, either party may request a joint consultation with the mediators, who shall assist the parties in reaching agreement.
+Should they fail to agree, either party may request a joint consultation with the mediators, who shall assist the parties in reaching an agreement.
 At the conclusion of the mediation process, upon the request of a party that provided documents or other material to one or more other parties, the recipients shall return those documents and materials to the originating party without retaining copies.
-(7) Each party must be represented at each mediation conference by a business executive authorized to negotiate a complete resolution of the entire dispute, unless excused by the mediators as to a particular conference.
+(7) Each party must be represented at each mediation conference by a business executive authorized to negotiate a complete resolution of the entire dispute unless excused by the mediators as to a particular conference.
 Each party may be represented by a business or legal consultant.
 (8) The mediators may obtain independent expert advice and assistance, with the prior agreement of and at the expense of the parties.